-- If used in a select expression, it should match default or $\underline{\ }$ in a key set expression. - If used as a key with match\kind ternary in a table, it should match a table entry where the field has all bit positions "don't care". - If used as a key with match\kind lpm in a table, it should match a table entry where the field has a prefix length of 0.
+- If used in a select expression, it should match default or in a key set expression. - If used as a key with match_kind ternary in a table, it should match a table entry where the field has all bit positions "don't care". - If used as a key with match_kind lpm in a table, it should match a table entry where the field has a prefix length of 0.

-Consider a situation where a header\union u1 has member headers u1.h1 and u1.h2, and at a given point in the program's execution u1.h1 is valid and u1.h2 is invalid.
-If a write is attempted to a field of the invalid member header u1.h1 may change as a result.
+Consider a situation where a header_union u1 has member headers u1.h1 and u1.h2, and at a given point in the program's execution u1.h1 is valid and u1.h2 is invalid.
+If a write is attempted to a field of the invalid member header u1.h1 may or all of the fields of the valid member header u1.h1 may change as a result.
 Such a write must not change the validity of any member headers of u1, nor any other state that is currently defined in the system, whether it is defined state in header fields or anywhere else.